 Winnie Madikizela-Mandela Didn't Die, 'She Multiplied'

-A sea of green and black clad women of all ages sway in the stands of Orlando stadium in Soweto, clapping their hands, chanting and singing — all in honor of the late anti-apartheid stalwart, Winnie Madikizela-Mandela, who died on April 2, at the age of 81, and was laid to rest on Saturday April 14 in Johannesburg.
+A sea of green-and-black-clad women of all ages sway in the stands of Orlando Stadium in Soweto, clapping their hands, chanting and singing — all in honor of the late anti-apartheid stalwart, Winnie Madikizela-Mandela, who died on April 2, at the age of 81, and was laid to rest on Saturday in Johannesburg.

-They applauded when a speaker at Madikizela-Mandela's official memorial service in Soweto Wednesday warned against continuing patriarchy – black and white — and prejudice in South Africa.
-She said the woman who became the public face of the struggle against white minority rule had always fought against such discrimination.
+They applauded when a speaker at Madikizela-Mandela's official memorial service in Soweto on Wednesday warned against continuing patriarchy – black and white — and prejudice in South Africa.
+She said the woman who became the public face of the struggle against white-minority rule had always fought against such discrimination.

 And many — especially young South African women — appear to have taken that message to heart.
 The passing of Madikizela-Mandela has spurred a burgeoning movement, its mantra: "She didn't die, she multiplied."

-Members of the governing party's women's league, wearing green and black, who attended Madikizela-Mandela's memorial service this past week ululating in the stands of the stadium, added "She didn't die, she multiplied" to their tuneful chants.
+Members of the governing party's women's league, wearing green and black, who attended Madikizela-Mandela's memorial service this past week ululating in the stands of the stadium, added: "She didn't die, she multiplied" to their tuneful chants.

 This refrain has caught fire.

-Paying her last respects outside Madikizela-Mandela's home in Soweto, and wearing a Winnie-style headwrap that the anti-apartheid veteran made her trademark, 22-year-old student, Neo Ngcobo, says she's joined the unofficial movement that has flourished since Madikizela-Mandela's death.
+Paying her last respects outside Madikizela-Mandela's home in Soweto and wearing a Winnie-style head wrap that the anti-apartheid veteran made her trademark, 22-year-old student, Neo Ngcobo, says she has joined the unofficial movement that has flourished since Madikizela-Mandela's death.

 "Mama Winnie didn't die, and indeed she did multiply," says Ngcobo.
 "Because what she left us with is the spirit to fight for what we want as women — especially as young women.
 There are many challenges that we face and she has given us inspiration to fight for what we really, really want in life."